Frank Zappa: Accident, attack, and aftermath

-After the attack Zappa needed to use a wheelchair for an extended period, making touring impossible for over half a year.
+After the attack, Zappa needed to use a wheelchair for an extended period; this made touring impossible for over half a year.
 Upon return to the stage in September 1972, Zappa was still wearing a leg brace, had a noticeable limp and could not stand for very long while on stage.
 Zappa noted that one leg healed "shorter than the other" (a reference later found in the lyrics of songs "Zomby Woof" and "Dancin' Fool"), resulting in chronic back pain.
 Meanwhile, the Mothers were left in limbo and eventually formed the core of Flo and Eddie's band as they set out on their own.

+Solo albums: Waka/Jawaka and The Grand Wazoo

+In 1972, Zappa released two strongly jazz-oriented solo LPs, Waka/Jawaka and The Grand Wazoo, which were recorded during the forced layoff from concert touring, using floating line-ups of session players and Mothers alumni.
+Musically, the albums were akin to Hot Rats, in that they featured extended instrumental tracks with extended soloing.
+Zappa began touring again in late 1972.
+His first effort was a series of concerts in September 1972 with a 20-piece big band referred to as the Grand Wazoo.
+This was followed by a scaled-down version known as the Petit Wazoo that toured the U.S. for five weeks from October to December 1972.

 In December 1972, David Walley published the first biography of Zappa, titled No Commercial Potential.
 Zappa was severely critical, calling it "a quickie, paperback, sensational book".
 He said that it contained "gross inaccuracies", described the writing as "not quality workmanship" and claimed that Walley had "just slung together a bunch of quotes".
 Despite Zappa's complaints, the book was later published in an updated edition in 1980 and again in 1996 after Zappa's death.

-Solo Albums: Waka/Jawaka and The Grand Wazoo

-During 1971–1972 Zappa released two strongly jazz-oriented solo LPs, Waka/Jawaka and The Grand Wazoo, which were recorded during the forced layoff from concert touring, using floating line-ups of session players and Mothers alumni.
-Musically, the albums were akin to Hot Rats, in that they featured extended instrumental tracks with extended soloing.
-Zappa began touring again in late 1972.
-His first effort was a series of concerts in September 1972 with a 20-piece big band referred to as the Grand Wazoo.
-This was followed by a scaled-down version known as the Petit Wazoo that toured the U.S. for five weeks from October to December 1972.